Yandex Cloud

 Can I copy data from a Managed Service for PostgreSQL table to a local file?
 Can I populate a table with data from a local file?Can I copy data from a Managed Service for PostgreSQL table to a local file?
 Can I populate a table with data from a local file?

-Yes, you can both copy data from a table to a local file and populate a table with data from a local file.
+Yes, you can both copy data from a table to a local file and import data from a file into a table.
 For more information, see Copying and populating a table from a local machine.

-Managed Service for PostgreSQL clusters support all parameters of the VACUUM command.
-However, you should consider the following specifics when using them:
+Managed Service for PostgreSQL clusters support all VACUUM command options.
+However, please note the following when using them:

 • To run VACUUM FULL, the user must have the mdb_admin role.
-The VACUUM FULL command does not affect system views.
+The VACUUM FULL operation does not affect system tables.

-• In PostgreSQL version 14, the INDEX_CLEANUP parameter functionality has been enhanced: it now has the AUTO value by default.
-This means the VACUUM command skips index cleaning if it considers it unnecessary.
-To ensure backward compatibility with the previous PostgreSQL versions, set INDEX_CLEANUP to ON.
+• In PostgreSQL version 14, the INDEX_CLEANUP parameter has been enhanced and now defaults to AUTO.
+This means the VACUUM command will skip index cleanup if it deems it unnecessary.
+For backward compatibility with older PostgreSQL versions, set INDEX_CLEANUP to ON.

 Your storage may have insufficient maximum IOPS and bandwidth to process the current number of requests.
 In this case, throttling occurs, which degrades the entire cluster performance.